atom-community/ide-python/README.md

 ...
 ```

-Depending on your Python setup `pyls` may be installed in a non default folder.
-In this case either add the directory to your `PATH` or edit the "Python Language Server Path" setting of `ide-python` to point to the `pyls` executable.
+If you have installed `pyls` using a non default installation of Python, you can add modify the *Python Executable* config in the `ide-python` settings.

 ### Atom Package